Bucciamarcia/mush_on/README.md

 - Can filter dogs in stats page.
 - Can add father and mother in dog page.
 - Pedigree view completed.
+- Added export to CSV button on stats page.